Empirical Welfare Economics

 \section{Results}

 We consider counterfactual welfare comparisons.
-Given data on individual consumption, we seek to characterize which counterfactual (i.e. unobserved) welfare conclusions may be drawn on the basis of what can be inferred about agents' preferences from the data.
+Given data on individual consumption, we seek to characterize which counterfactual (i.e.\ unobserved) welfare conclusions may be drawn on the basis of what can be inferred about agents' preferences from the data.
 For individual agents, we want to evaluate unobserved bundles.
 For a group of agents, the welfare comparisons are about the possible Pareto optimality of some allocation, or consistency with the Kaldor criterion.
-The same ideas allow us to understand the possible (again counterfactual) Walrasian equilibrium prices, and when a representative agent is possible.

 All proofs are relegated to Section~\ref{sec:proofs}.